 3.2.1 Offshore

-Growth in offshore gas production volumes will mostly be from the Middle East and North Africa, and South-East Asia.
-Production will increase by 26% to 2031, after which it will slowly decrease.
+Offshore gas production volumes will grow mainly from the Middle East, North Africa, and South-East Asia.
+Production will increase by 26% by 2031, after which it will slowly decrease.
 Europe will remain a large source of offshore gas.

-New floating LNG (FLNG) production technology offers a solution to unlock offshore gas assets that can be exported by LNG carrier, rather than uneconomic pipelines.
+New floating LNG (FLNG) production technology offers a solution to unlock offshore gas assets that can be exported by LNG carriers rather than uneconomic pipelines.

 Costs for deepwater developments have reduced from USD 75 per barrel of oil equivalent in 2014 to USD 50 in 2017.
 Overall, development and production costs have reduced by 30-40%.
 Additionally, demand for gas in domestic appliances has increased in emerging markets, notably in African nations.
 The demand for natural gas in residential and commercial buildings will grow nine-fold to 1 EJ/year in 2050 in Sub-Saharan Africa.